-- The Chair distributes ATC Calendar, ATC Operating Code, and TAC Operating Code to the faculty. - As first order of business, reviews file of any second-year appointee denied consideration as a candidate for third-year reappointment when the ADOF and the department disagree after reconsideration.
-ATC makes a third recommendation to the DOF/VPAA as soon as possible, and no later than September 25. - ADOF announces to all faculty that the annual meeting of ATC for new tenuretrack members of the faculty, their chairs, and the ADOF will occur in February. - Deliberates and consults with DOF/VPAA and ADOF about administrative appointments/reviews anticipated in the year ahead.
-(Any review must be initiated no later than November 1, as stipulated in the Faculty Handbook.)

-- Candidates for tenure submit names of referees inside the Skidmore community to the chair of ATC. - ADOF informs ATC of any special arrangements regarding chairs or personnel committees in tenure cases.
+- The Chair distributes ATC Calendar, ATC Operating Code, and TAC Operating Code to the faculty. - As first order of business, ATC reviews file of a faculty member denied consideration as a candidate for third-year reappointment when the ADOF and the department disagree after reconsideration.
+ATC makes a third recommendation to the DOF/VPAA as soon as possible, and no later than September 25. - ADOF announces to all faculty that the annual meeting of ATC for new tenure-track members of the faculty, their chairs, and the ADOF will occur in February. - ATC deliberates and consults with DOF/VPAA and ADOF about administrative appointments/reviews anticipated in the year ahead.
+(Any review must be initiated no later than November 1, as stipulated in the Faculty Handbook.) - Candidates for tenure submit names of referees inside the Skidmore community to the chair of ATC. - ADOF informs ATC of any special arrangements regarding chairs or personnel committees in tenure cases.